jonathanpepinmoore/jonathanpepinmoore/README.md

 <p>Founder at Sphinx Logic</p>
 <p>October 2009 - Present (16 Years)</p>
 <p>Made $48 billion in M&A shareholder equity waiting on a equity to cash IPO.
 Have a 2011 return for $1 million in intangibles for real estate with IRS transcript, applying for tax except status my website is www.sphinxlogic.net paid for 10 years.
-With Startup Tenure.</p>
+With Startup Tenure.
+I use OSF 1.0 and the Open Group's Single UNIX Specification for my on UNIX Implimentation.</p>

 <p>Researcher at Internet Society</p>
 <p>October 2013 - 2022 (9 Years)</p>